What made John Carmack a legend in C++ programming? And which lessons to learn from him when adopting the new standards?

 The V8 engine is Google’s open source, high-performance JavaScript engine written in C++.
 Alongside Google Chrome, it can also be found in MongoDb , Node.js, and many other popular applications.

 It’s very interesting to discover what makes V8 so fast and which solutions were used to achieve this goal.
-Continue reading “Some design choices boost the performance : V8 javascript engine case study.”
+Continue reading “Boost Performance with V8 Engine: A Design Choices Study”

 Robert C.Martin wrote an interesting article about a set of metrics that can be used to measure the quality of an object-oriented design in terms of the interdependence between the subsystems of that design.